jnthn/p6-io-socket-async-ssl/README.md

 is then performed.
 This functionality is provided by the `upgrade-server` and `upgrade-client` methods.
 Note that the socket to upgrade must be an instance of `IO::Socket::Async`.
-Further, it is important to **stop reading from the socket after initiating the upgrade**.
+Further, it is important to **stop reading from the socket before initiating the upgrade**, which will typically entail working with the `Tap` directly, something not normally needed in `react`/`whenever` blocks.

 Here is an example of using `upgrade-server`.
-Note the use of `last` in order to terminate the `whenever` that reads from the plain connection.

     react whenever IO::Socket::Async.listen('localhost', TEST_PORT) -> $plain-conn {
-        whenever $plain-conn.Supply -> $start {
+        my $plain-tap = do whenever $plain-conn.Supply -> $start {
             if $start eq "Psst, let's talk securely!\n" {
+                # Must stop reading...
+                $plain-tap.close;
+                # ...so the module can take over the socket.
                 my $enc-conn-handshake = IO::Socket::Async::SSL.upgrade-server(
                     $plain-conn,
                     private-key-file => 't/certs-and-keys/server.key',